Prakriti-karki25/Retail-Sales-Analysis/README.md

 **Level**: Beginner
 **Database**: `sql_project_p2`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project was completed as part of my SQL learning journey, showcasing essential skills and techniques used by data analysts to explore, clean, and analyze retail sales data.
+It involved setting up a retail sales database, conducting exploratory data analysis (EDA), and using SQL queries to answer key business questions.
+This project helped build a strong foundation in SQL and reinforced practical data analysis concepts.

 ## Objectives